Pfizer COVID-19 vaccine 73 percent effective in children under 5

 The results, based on 34 cases, came when the strain of the virus circulating was primarily the omicron subvariant BA.2, slightly different than the BA.5 omicron subvariant that is largely circulating now.

-Pfizer said Tuesday that it is working on a vaccine for children under 12 specifically targeting BA.5, matching its approach for adults 12 and over.
+Pfizer said Tuesday that it is working on a vaccine for children under 12 specifically targeting BA.5, matching its approach for those 12 or older.

 “Building on the strong safety and immunogenicity data that led to FDA authorization of our COVID-19 vaccine for children 6 months through 4 years, we are pleased to share confirmatory evidence that a full course of vaccination helps protect against symptomatic disease, particularly during a time when the Omicron BA.2 strain was predominant,” said Pfizer CEO Albert Bourla.

 Getting parents to vaccinate their young children is an ongoing challenge.
-Only about five percent of children under 5 have been vaccinated so far, ABC News reported last week.
+Only about 5% of children younger than have been vaccinated so far, ABC News reported last week.